pangpang20/docs.getdbt.com/website/blog/2024-11-27-test-smarter-part-2.md

 Tests applied to your sources should indicate *fixable-at-the-source-system* issues.
 If your source tests flag source system issues that aren’t fixable, remove the test and mitigate the problem in your staging layer instead.

-:::info
+:::tip[What does fixable mean?]
-💡 A note on what we mean by *fixable*: We consider a "fixable-at-the-source-system" issue to be something that:
+We consider a "fixable-at-the-source-system" issue to be something that:

 - You yourself can fix in the source system.
 - You know the right person to fix it and have a good enough relationship with them that you know you can *get it fixed.*